 1988 The Four Evangelists Windows (Dome) were installed for the 50th Jubilee of the Opening of the Cathedral

-1991 The Presentation Windows (Choir Loft) were installed as a tribute from the Diocese of Geraldton to the work of
+1991 The Presentation Windows (Choir Loft) were installed as a tribute from the Diocese of Geraldton to the work of the Presentation Sisters over 100 years.

 2017 The Monsignor Hawes Window (Narthex) was donated by the Cathedral Tour Guides